ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Nothing could be worse than the fear that one had given up too soon, and left one unexpended effort that might have saved the world.
+> Give me six hours to chop down a tree and I will spend the first four sharpening the axe.
 >
-> - Jane Addams
+> - Abraham Lincoln
 <!-- END_JOKE_SECTION -->